 Studies show that untreated hearing loss has a substantial effect on brain health, as well.
 According to Medscape, about 40 to 50 percent of adults over the age of 65 have a measurable hearing loss, which might explain the continued rise in conditions like dementia.
 Degraded speech due to hearing loss means your brain has to work harder to understand words and that draws resources you need for other things like memory.

 Maybe it’s time to turn the tables on your thinking and wonder how having hearing aids might improve the quality of your life and even motivate you.
 It is not a stretch when you understand what not hearing well costs you.
 Consider some ways just wearing hearing aids can get you motivated.

 How many things have you missed?
 That’s a question you need to ask yourself as you struggle with the concept of hearing aids.

 - What about that important number during your last business meeting?

-- Are you really following the plot on your favorite TV show or do you always feel like you are behind one episode?
+- Are you really following the plot on your favorite TV show or do you always feel like you are behind?

 - How about the little things like hearing a grandchild tell you a story or the cat rewarding you with a soft purr?

 These are the things you don’t concentrate on right now because you have hearing loss.
 Chances are you don’t even know you are those missing things.
 Put on some hearing aids and see what changes.
 The first thing you might notice is your concentration level now has rocket fuel.
 You are more focused than ever and that is certainly something to get you motivated.